Effects of climate change on mental health: Impacts from indirect pathway

 Climate change can affect wellbeing and mental health also through indirect consequences, such as "loss of land, flight and migration, exposure to violence, change of social, ecological, economic or cultural environment".
 Indirect effects on mental health can also occur via impacts on physical health.
 Physical health and mental health have a reciprocal relationship, so any climate change related effect that affects physical health can potentially indirectly affect mental health too.

-In several parts of the world, climate change significantly impacts people's financial income, for example by reducing agricultural output.
+In several parts of the world, climate change significantly impacts people's financial income, for example, by reducing agricultural output.
 This can cause significant stress, which in turn can lead to depression, suicidal ideation, and other negative psychological conditions.
 Consequences can be especially severe if financial stress is coupled with significant disruption to social life, such as relocation to camps.
 Effective government interventions, similar to those used to relief the stress from a financial crisis, can alleviate the negative conditions caused by such disruption.

-Having to migrate due to an extreme weather event can lead to increased rates of physical illnesses and psychological distress.
+Having to migrate due to an extreme weather event or conflict exacerbated by climate change can lead to increased rates of physical illnesses and psychological distress.

 Impacts from increasing awareness pathway

 The third pathway can be of mere awareness of the climate change threat, even by individuals who have not personally experienced any direct negative impacts.
 This can cause psychological distress, anxiety (eco-anxiety), and grief (eco-grief).

 The increasing "awareness of the existential dimension of climate change" can influence people's wellbeing or challenge their mental health, especially for children and adolescents.
-Awareness for climate change in young people has grown in Europe as evidenced by the “Fridays for Future” movement that started in summer 2018.
+Awareness for climate change in young people has grown in Europe, as evidenced by the "Fridays for Future" movement that started in summer 2018.
 This can lead to higher emotional distress amongst young people, as well as feelings of fear, sadness, and anger, apocalyptic and pessimistic feelings – which can lead to grief, anxiety and hopelessness – all factors which can impact people's mental health.
 This effect has been compared to nuclear anxiety which occurred during the Cold War.

 Conditions such as eco-anxiety are very rarely severe enough to require clinical treatment.
 While unpleasant and thus classified as negative, such conditions have been described as valid rational responses to the reality of climate change.